csiro-data-school/revision-activities-cmd-line-and-git/02-shell-revision.md

 4. **M**a**k**e a new **dir**ectory named `z_samples`

-5. Using a wildcard, copy the files with a ‘Z’ in the name into `z_samples`
+5. Using wildcards, copy the files with a ‘Z’ in the name into `z_samples`

 6. Use ‘**head**’ to peek at the contents of the files you’ve copied into `z_samples`